Skip to main content

 I have been exposed to asbestos or silica dust at work, what do I do?

 WorkSafe stipulate that ‘when working with hazardous chemicals your workplace has responsibilities to you to keep you as safe as possible, including health monitoring under certain circumstances’.
-They also advise that:

 ‘The Occupational Safety and Health Regulations 1996 provide that: